WELCOME and THANKS for joining.

 - But notice how they are kept … by the power of God … through faith.

-- It is God’s Work: Salvation depends on God’s grace and power, not human effort (Ephesians 2:8-9, Romans 9:16).
+- Salvation is God’s Work: Salvation depends on God’s grace and power, not human effort (Ephesians 2:8-9, Romans 9:16).
+God is the One saving us (Philippians 1:6; John 10:28-29) NOT we trying to save ourselves.